maxnmcbride/CodeWarsPractice/README.md

 Write a program that returns the girl's age (0-9) as an integer.

 Assume the test input string is always a valid string.
 For example, the test input may be "1 year old" or "5 years old".
 The first character in the string is always a number.

+33. Keep Hydrated!

+Nathan loves cycling.

+Because Nathan knows it is important to stay hydrated, he drinks 0.5 litres of water per hour of cycling.

+You get given the time in hours and you need to return the number of litres Nathan will drink, rounded to the smallest value.
 _________________________________________
 Ruby